-Galeyville Arizona was well-known to those who lived in Tombstone AZ in the 1880s.
+Galeyville, Arizona was well-known to those who lived in Tombstone Arizona in the 1880’s.
 Tombstone was the county seat for Cochise County for awhile back then.
 The law and courts in town oversaw that area.
 Take a look at its story, so often mentioned when viewing the history of Tombstone.
-You'll find some interesting people who frequented that town in the Old West.
+You’ll find some interesting people who frequented that town in the Old West.

 Miners regularly looked to the latest best opportunity.
 Some saw their options there in Galeyville Arizona, a town officially established at the end of 1880.3 Cowboys also frequented the town, as they roamed throughout Southeast Arizona.
 Curly Bill Brocius was associated with this community – but not for mining!
 We’ll discover one of his escapades there, getting to know a bit more about his true personality.

 John H. Galey was from Titusville, Pennsylvania.1 He was president of the Texas Consolidated Mining & Smelting Co.3 Silver and lead were the ores gotten from their claims, that was their specialty.

 In mid December of 1880 about 200 people were living in Galeyville Arizona.
 Some were there to mine, but others were about to open businesses.6 Aiming to supply the needs of the local miners.
 Mrs. Dickinson built a hotel which was nearly ready by the end of that year.
 Houses were being built.
 More people were coming in each day.